IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“You can’t help people that don’t want to be helped.”

 ― <a href="https://en.wikipedia.org/wiki/John_Armstrong_(British_writer/philosopher)" target="_blank">John Armstrong</a>

+>“Being asked to die for the nation state is "like being asked to die for the telephone company."”

+― <a href="https://en.wikipedia.org/wiki/Alasdair_MacIntyre" target="_blank">Alasdair MacIntyre</a>

 >“Two monks were arguing about a flag.
 One said: "The flag is moving."
 >